vegaprotocol/specs/protocol/0022-matching-engine.md

 ## Auction Mode
 New orders arrive at the engine and no matching is performed.
 Instead the order is checked for validity (GFA) and then placed directly onto the order book in price and time priority.
 When the auction is uncrossed, orders which are in the crossed range are matched until there are no further orders crossed.

 # Reference-level explanation

-This is the main portion of the specification.
-Break it up as required.
+## Self-trading
+Self-trading is when two orders placed by the same [party](./0017-PART-party.md) are matched against each other.
+In Vega this is prohibited - instead of trading, the aggressive order will desist matching and have its status set to `STOPPED`.

 ## Order books construction